Intrapersonal communication: Models

 Sheila Steinberg follows Graeme Burton and Richard Dimbleby by understanding intrapersonal communication as a process involving five elements: decoding, integration, memory, perceptual sets, and encoding.
 Decoding consists in making sense of messages.
-Integration puts the individual pieces of information extracted this way in relation to each other through processes like comparing and distinguishing.
+Integration puts the individual pieces of information extracted this way in relation to each other through processes like comparing and contrasting.
 Memory stores previously received information.
 Especially relevant in regard to intrapersonal communication is the concept one has of oneself and how the newly received information relates to it.
 Perceptual sets are ingrained ways of organizing and evaluating this information, for example, how feminine and masculine traits are conceived.
 Encoding is the last step, in which the meaning processed in the previous steps is again expressed in symbolic form as a message sent to oneself.

 Many theorists focus on the concept of the self in intrapersonal communication.
 There is a variety of definitions but many agree that the self is an entity that is unique to each individual, i.e. not shared between individuals.
 Some theorists understand intrapersonal communication as a relation of the self to the same self.
 Others see the self as a complex entity made up of different parts and analyze the exchange as an interaction between parts.
 A closely related approach is to talk not of distinct parts of a single self but of different selves in the same person, like an emotional self, an intellectual self, or a physical self.
 On these views, intrapersonal communication is understood in analogy to interpersonal communication as an exchange between different parts or selves.
 In either case, intrapersonal relationships play a central role.
 They concern how a person relates to themselves, for example, how they see themselves and who they wish to be.
 Intrapersonal relationships are not directly observable.
 Instead, they have to be inferred based on other changes that can be perceived.
 For example, inferences about a person's self-esteem can be drawn based on whether they respond to a compliment by bragging or by playing it down.